Debts on an Italian inheritance

-Silvia and Eric Jones owned a beautiful property in Liguria.
-They were residents in Italy, loved living here and were well-integrated into their local community.
-Sadly, recently, in close succession, Silvia and Eric died.
+Silvia and Eric Jones owned a property in Liguria and were resident in Italy for many years.
+Sadly, in close succession, Silvia and Eric died.

-The Jones’ sons, Larry and Tom, have been in touch with De Tullio Law Firm about their parents’ Italian Wills.
-They have some concerns regarding what happens when heirs are unsure exactly what they are inheriting.
-Larry and Tom are very concerned that their parents had a lot of debts.
+The Jones’ sons, Larry and Tom, got in touch with De Tullio Law Firm about their parents’ Italian Wills.
+They had concerns regarding what happens when heirs are unsure exactly what they are inheriting.
+Larry and Tom believed that their parents had a lot of debts.
 They worry they will have to pay these debts if they accept the inheritance.

-In Italy, however, heirs have the possibility to accept an inheritance resorting to what is known as a reserved acceptance – “beneficio d’inventario” in Italian.
-This means that Larry and Tom can avoid confusion between their estate and their parents’ and will only be liable to pay their parents’ debts on the sum they inherit.
+Because heirs have the possibility to accept an inheritance using reserved acceptance – “beneficio d’inventario”, it means that Larry and Tom will only be liable to pay their parents’ debts on any sum they inherit.

 What is reserved acceptance?

-If you are an heir, but you are unsure in the deceased’s inheritance whether there is more debt than credit, by resorting to the so-called, “beneficio d’inventario” (reserved acceptance) you may avoid any confusion between your estate and the decedent’s.
+If you are an heir, but you are unsure whether the inheritance contains more liabilities than assets, you can use, “beneficio d’inventario” (reserved acceptance).
+This avoids any merger between your estate and the decedent’s.
 Thus you will not be liable to pay off the decedent’s debts with your own money.

-Reserved acceptance is however not a good idea if the heir has certainty that liabilities outweigh inherited assets (unless the heir wishes to pay debts in order to honour the decedent’s memory).
+Reserved acceptance is however not a good idea if an heir is certain that liabilities outweigh inherited assets (unless the heir wishes to pay debts in order to honour the decedent’s memory).
 Where certainty of debt exists, renouncing the inheritance is a more appropriate solution.

-It is worth mentioning that certain people are required to accept an inheritance through what is known as, “beneficio d’inventario”.
+It is worth mentioning that certain people have to accept an inheritance through “beneficio d’inventario”.
 These people include minors under the age of eighteen, people in care and legal entities, including the State, associations and foundations.

 How does reserved acceptance work?

-If you find yourself in a similar situation to the one described, do not hesitate to contact us.
+If you are unsure about any aspect of an Italian inheritance, please contact us.
 We will be happy to provide you with more detailed information.